Install MongoDB on Ubuntu¶

 The package configures MongoDB using the /etc/mongod.conf file in conjunction with the control scripts.
-See Configuration File Options for documentation of the configuration file.
+See the Configuration File reference for documentation of settings available in the configuration file.

 As of version 2.6.4, there are no control scripts for mongos.
 The mongos process is used only in sharding.
 You can use the mongod init script to derive your own mongos control script for use in such environments.
 See the mongos reference for configuration details.

 For production deployments, always run MongoDB on 64-bit systems.

 You cannot install this package concurrently with the mongodb, mongodb-server, or mongodb-clients packages provided by Ubuntu.